Implications of Agile and Scrum in Mechanical Design

 More practically, there are also some serious implications for requirements management and design intent.
 If someone else is going to be taking over your design work the next day, you need to seriuos document what you are doing.
 You need to somehow capture your approach to satisfying the requirements, which requirements have been fulfilled at your stopping point, and your design intent.
 That is another significant cultural challenge that needs to be addressed.

 My friend, who shared this story with me?
 How did they fare?
 After a few months of an adjustment period, they became comfortable with it.
 But more importantly, they saw some significant benefits.
 Facing a shortage of engineers, they knew they could ill-afford to have one engineer dedicated to one design for a long period of time.
 They needed to be more flexible.
 More agile.

 They made the change.
 The organization realized the benefit.

-Do you have experience with adapting agile methods to mechanical engineering?
+Do you have experience with adopting agile methods to mechanical engineering?
 I, along with many others, would like to hear your perspective.
 Share your take in the comments.